steppers/Hengine/README.md

 **This is an old attempt!!**

-**See the SSim repository for my most recent and successful engine**
+**See the R-Engine repository for my most recent and successful engine**

 https://github.com/steppers/R-Engine-2015